-- (1) The market value of unvested restricted stock units is based on the closing price of the Company's common stock on January 31, 2024 of \$5.93 per share. - (2) The PSUs become eligible to vest in up to two installments based upon target level achievement of the Company's total shareholder return, as further described in the section titled "Compensation Discussion and Analysis-Executive Compensation Program Components-Executive Team Adjustments-Walrath Performance Award."
+- (1) The market value of unvested restricted stock units is based on the closing price of the Company's common stock on January 31, 2025 of \$6.58 per share. - (2) The PSUs become eligible to vest in up to two installments based upon target level achievement of the Company's total shareholder return, as further described in the section titled "Compensation Discussion and Analysis-Executive Compensation Program Components-Executive Team Adjustments-Walrath Performance Award" in the proxy statement for the Company's 2024 annual meeting of stockholders filed with the SEC on April 30, 2024 (the "2024 Proxy Statement"). - (3) The PSUs are subject to a stand-alone PSU agreement.
+The PSUs become eligible to vest based upon achievement of certain stock price targets. - (4) Five-sevenths of shares subject to award vest on June 20, 2025, one-seventh of the shares vest on September 20, 2025, and the remaining one-seventh of the shares vest on December 20, 2025. - (5) All shares subject to award vest on June 20, 2025. - (6) One-sixteenth of shares subject to award vests on each of March 20, June 20, September 20 and December 20, beginning on the first such date in the fiscal quarter following the grant date. - (7) All shares subject to award vest based upon achievement of certain stock price targets and quarterly vesting on each of September 20, 2023, December 20, 2023, and March 20, 2024, subject to the executive's continued service on each such date, as further described in the section titled "Compensation Discussion and Analysis-Executive Compensation Program Components-Equity Awards" in the 2024 Proxy Statement.

-- (3) The PSUs are subject a stand-alone PSU agreement.
-The PSUs become eligible to vest based upon achievement of certain stock price targets. - (4) One-sixteenth of shares subject to award vests on each of March 20, June 20, September 20 and December 20, beginning on the first such date in the fiscal quarter following the grant date. - (5) All shares subject to award vest based upon achievement of certain stock price targets and quarterly vesting on each of September 20, 2023, December 20, 2023, and March 20, 2024, subject to the executive's continued service on each such date, as further described in the section titled "Compensation Discussion and Analysis-Executive Compensation Program Components-Equity Awards." - (6) Forty percent of total shares subject to award vest in equal quarterly increments over the first four vesting dates, 30 percent of total shares subject to award vest in equal quarterly increments over the following four vesting dates, and 10 percent of total shares subject to award vest in equal quarterly increments over the following four vesting dates, and 10 percent of total shares subject to award vest in equal quarterly increments over the final four vesting dates. - (7) Shares subject to the option are fully vested.
+- (8) Forty percent of total shares subject to award vest in equal quarterly increments over the first four vesting dates, 30 percent of total shares subject to award vest in equal quarterly increments over the following four vesting dates, and 10 percent of total shares subject to award vest in equal quarterly increments over the final four vesting dates. - (9) Shares subject to the option are fully vested.
 One-fourth of the shares subject to the option vested ten months to one year after the grant date, and one thirty-sixth of the remaining shares subject to the option vested monthly thereafter.